 A second Trump term and the tariff expansions also coincided with greater urgency from the EU to identify and implement its own growth measures.
-No fewer than three high-profile reports were released last year with suggestions pertaining to capital availability, energy independence, digital innovation, and trade.2 Some initiatives, such as efforts to revive the European securitization market, are already underway (click to read PGIM's recent submission regarding the EU's securitisation framework).
+No fewer than three high-profile reports were released last year with suggestions pertaining to capital availability, energy independence, digital innovation, and trade.
+Some initiatives, such as efforts to revive the European securitization market, are already underway.